cucumber-pickle/MoneyDogsCum/README.md

 query_id=AA....
 user=%7B%22id%....
 ```
-7. add it to `data.txt` file or create it if you dont have one
+7. add it to `query.txt` file or create it if you dont have one

 ## This bot helpfull?
 Please support me by buying me a coffee: